bearmug/functional-sandbox/docs/02-algo-lis.md

 Most of solutions I`ve found are simply written with imperative style.
 Either have inacceptable time complexity like O(n^2) or worse.
 So, primary goal now is to see if pure functional solution could be short and efficient at the same time.
-And... is it much slower than vanilla Java version?

 ## Implementation idea
 The pre-conception is to create pure functional solution.